An introduction to 2d conformal field theory: Basics in conformal field theory

 \subsubsection{Radial quantization}

-In the previous discussion, we find that operator formalism distinguishes a time direction from a space direction.
-However, in a 2d CFT, it is most convenient to work in the complex coordinate with the Euclidean signature.
+In the previous discussion, we observed that the operator formalism distinguishes between time and space directions.
+However, in a 2D CFT, it is most convenient to work with complex coordinates in the Euclidean signature.
 In fact, there is a natural choice in the context of string theory by using radial quantization.
-We may first define our theory on an infinite space-time cylinder, with time $t$ going from $-\infty$ to $\infty$ along the ``flat'' direction of the cylinder, and space being compactified with a coordinate $x$ going from $0$ to $\ell$, the points $(0,t)$ and $(\ell,t)$ being identified. $t$ is still the Euclidean time, and the cylinder can be described by a complex coordinate $\xi=t+i x$.
+We may first define our theory on an infinite space-time cylinder, with time \( t \) going from \(-\infty\) to \(+\infty\) along the “flat” direction of the cylinder, and space being compactified with a coordinate \( x \) going from 0 to \( \ell \), where the points \( (0, t) \) and \( (\ell, t) \) are identified.
+Here, \( t \) is still the Euclidean time, and the cylinder can be described by a complex coordinate \( x = t + ix \).
 We then map the cylinder onto a complex plane by a conformal transformation

 as illustrated in Figure \ref{fig:cylinder-plane-map} \cite[ISZ88-No.18]{Cardy:1984rp}.
-The remote past $(t\rightarrow -\infty)$ is situated at the origin $z=0$, whereas the remote future $(t\rightarrow+\infty)$ lies at infinity.
-Now, the theory lives on the complex plane where the radial ray and the circle around the origin correspond to the $t$-direction and the cylinder's circle, respectively.
-As known from quantum mechanics, the generator of time translations is the Hamiltonian which in the present case corresponds to the dilatation operator.
-Similarly, the generator for space translations is the momentum operator corresponding to rotations.
+The remote past \( (t \to -\infty) \) is mapped to the origin \( z = 0 \), while the remote future \( (t \to +\infty) \) corresponds to infinity.
+Now, the theory lives on the complex plane where the radial ray and the circle around the origin correspond to the \( t \)-direction and the cylinder's circle, respectively.
+From quantum mechanics, we know that the generator of time translations is the Hamiltonian, which in this case corresponds to the dilatation operator.
+Similarly, the generator for space translations is the momentum operator, corresponding to rotations.
 Recalling \eqref{l0combinations}, we can write

 where $L_0$ and $\overline{L}_0$ are the zero modes of the energy-momentum tensors, as we will see below.